Ann Marie Garran, Ph.D.

 Associate Professor

 Ann Marie Garran, LCSW, is an associate professor at the University of Connecticut School of Social Work.
-Her research interests include power, privilege and oppression as it pertains to social work education, including field instruction and advising anti-oppressive social work practice, particularly anti-racism intergroup dialogue.
+Her scholarship focuses on anti-racist and anti-oppressive practice, social work education, identifying and responding to microaggressions, the development of critical consciousness, child welfare, and structural inequities.

-Dr. Garran is the co-author of two books, Racism in the United States: Implications for the Helping Professions, 2nd edition (New York, NY: Springer) and Racism in the United States: Implications for the Helping Professions.
-(Belmont, CA: Cengage.
-Additionally, her scholarship has appeared in Social Work, Journal of Ethnic and Cultural Diversity in Social Work, Social Work Education: The International Journal, British Journal of Social Work, Journal of Social Work Practice: Psychotherapeutic Approaches in Health, Welfare and the Community, among other peer-reviewed journals.
+Dr. Garran is the co-author of Racism in the United States: Implications for the Helping Professions (1st edition, Cengage; 2nd and 3rd editions, Springer).
+Her scholarship has appeared in leading journals, including Social Work, British Journal of Social Work, Journal of Social Work Practice, Journal of Ethnic and Cultural Diversity in Social Work, and Social Work Education, among other peer-reviewed publications.

-Dr. Garran earned her Ph.D. in social work from Smith College; a post-master’s certificate in advanced clinical practice from Hunter College; a MSW from Hunter College, and a BS from the School of Languages and Linguistics at Georgetown University.
+Dr. Garran earned her Ph.D. in social work from Smith College; a post-master’s certificate in advanced clinical practice from Hunter College; a MSW from Hunter College, and a BS from Georgetown University’s School of Languages and Linguistics.
+She speaks French, German, and Spanish.

 CV